-My work on Aristotle is part of a broader research interest on ancient philosophies of space: during my BPhil, I worked on Epicurus' notion of void, and I hope to be able to study the Stoics in the near future.
-I am particularly fascinated by non-standard accounts of space and place, and in the various ways in which mathematics can be used to model, understand and change the physical world.
+My main research interest lies in Ancient physics and philosophy of mathematics.
+My work on Aristotle is part of a broader research project on ancient philosophies of space: during my BPhil, I worked on Epicurus' notion of void, and I hope to soon be able to extend this line of inquiry to cover Stoic physics, too.
+I am particularly fascinated by non-standard accounts of space and place, and interested in the various ways in which mathematics can be used to model, understand and change the physical world.
 I believe that focusing on ancient theories of physics and mathematics is not merely of historical interest, and I try to connect my work in ancient philosophy to open issues in contemporary philosophy of mathematics.

 - Review of Christian Pfeiffer's Aristotle's Theory of Bodies (OUP, 2018).
 Ancient Philosophy Today: DIALOGOI.
 1 (2019) 2: 256-273.

 - Review of Diana Quarantotto (ed.)
 Aristotle’s Physics I. A Systematic Exploration (CUP, 2018).
 Ancient Philosophy Today: DIALOGOI.
 2 (2020) 1: 75-82.

 Work in Progress